fitrialif/ANN-1/README.md

-# Ann: simple construction of artificial neural networks
+# ANN: simple construction of artificial neural networks
 A toy project that simplifies construction of neural networks by allowing a user to specify layers in a list.
 Hyperparameters can be passed in to the specific layers or to the train method.

 ## Example use